Gulf Coast RV Camping & Itinerary

 In November, we purchased a new motorhome.
 We were excited to get on the road and decided to go camping for Thanksgiving and Christmas.

-We only had a few days off for Thanksgiving, so we stayed in Illinois.
+Since only had a few days off for Thanksgiving, so we stayed in Illinois.
 We drove south, ending up at Wayne Fitzgerald State Park at Rend Lake.
 It was a bit chilly, so we knew that we would have to drive much further south in December.
 Land Between the Lakes would be too cold in late December.

 Gulf Coast RV Park Vacation Itinerary